Data Protection Statement According to Art. 13 GDPR

 Data processors commissioned by BioMed X (especially IT and back office service providers) receive candidate data when these are needed to perform their functions.
 All processors are contractually obligated to treat transmitted data confidentially and to process them only as part of their service role.

-A transmission of applicant data to recipients in third countries – i.e. countries outside the EU or the EEA – generally does not take place.
+As far as required for the evaluation of applications, applicant data is transmitted to research sponsors of BioMed X as well as external independent reviewers in countries inside or outside the EU or the EEA.
 If nevertheless such a transmission is intended in exceptional cases, the applicants concerned will be informed separately.

 6. How Long Will Applicant Data Be Stored?